matter-labs/zksync-web-era-docs/docs/reference/concepts/rollups.md

 ### What are Optimistic rollups?

 Optimistic rollups, on the other hand, have no mechanism to prove the validity of the off-chain transactions.
 Instead, they are considered
 “optimistic” because they assume off-chain transactions are valid unless proven otherwise.
-Hence, they rely on <em>fraud proofs</em>, a challenge to the submitted state to Ethereum.
+Hence, they rely on <em>fraud proof systems</em>, a challenge to the submitted state to Ethereum.
 If such a challenge is submitted, the Optimistic rollup operator needs to show that the state and transactions in questions are actually valid.
 This is a cumbersome process, and requires watchers to make sure that the Optimistic rollup operator is honest at all times.